 Ideas for social time:

-Sign up for a class of your choice
+- Sign up for a class of your choice (it may have to be virtual for the time being)

-Say hello or smile at a stranger (this might feel uncomfortable, but it works!)
+- Say hello to a stranger (this might feel uncomfortable, but it works!)

 Congrats!!
 We made it to day 8!
 (I’m giving you a virtual hug right now!).
 Today let’s practice a self-care technique of our choice!